©2020 William A. Lasher

 “Of course you did, captain.
 And I’m not disputing that.”

-Professor Krause spoke up.
-“So what made your mechanical men go awry?”
+Professor Krause spoke up: “So what made your mechanical men go awry?”

-“A good question, professor, and our senior engineers are hard at work coming up with an answer as we speak.”
+“We’re not exactly sure, and our senior engineers are hard at work coming up with an answer as we speak.”